ausdigital/ausdigital-idp/docs/concepts.md

 Australian Business Register operates an IDP service called VanGuard.

  * An ID Scheme may have zero or one Jurisdiction
- * A Jurisdiction may have zero or more ID Schemes (we would excect 1 to be the usual number)
+ * A Jurisdiction may have zero or more ID Schemes (we would expect 1 to be the usual number)
  * A Jurisdiction may operate zero or more Identity Providers
  * An Identity Provider may be operated publicaly (by a Jurisdiction) or privately (by a person or company).